mreyes819/hello-marcus/README.md

 ## Natural language processing

-We should a module called compromise to parse the user input string.
+We use a module called compromise to parse the user input string.
 For now, we're only using the module to parse out the location.

 To learn more about compromise, go to the [doc](https://github.com/nlp-compromise/compromise).